 Advantages of having A KHATA Certificate in Bangalore

 In other words, property owners with ‘A Khata Certificate’ may apply for water connection, electricity and trade and building license.
-Apart from these ‘A Khata’ property owners may also get loans from bank with ease.
+Apart from these, ‘A Khata’ property owners may also get loans from the bank with ease.

-This is not applicable to ‘B Khata’ property owners who according to B.B.M.P were unauthorized construction.
-Yet for the purpose of revenue the B.B.M.P brought in uniformity for taxation without some of the benefits being enjoyed by the ‘B Khata’.
+This does not apply to ‘B Khata’ property owners who, according to B.B.M.P, were unauthorized construction.
+Yet, for revenue, the B.B.M.P brought uniformity for taxation without some of the benefits being enjoyed by the ‘B Khata’.
 The matter becomes apparent as paying taxes does not confer one with the possession of the property.

 How to Apply for A Khata?

 You may apply for A Khata property for paying taxes if the same is under the jurisdiction of the B.B.M.P and the building structure is authorized.